-- To help establish participatory mechanisms that allow fishery stakeholders to participate from data collection activities and from the assessment of the Management Plan's performance by February 2020.
+- To help establish participatory mechanisms that allow fishery stakeholders to participate in both data collection activities and the assessment of the Management Plan's performance by February 2020.

 - To achieve an MSC certifiable status and enter into an MSC full-assessment process in March 2020.

 FisheryProgress.org uses 28 industry-standard indicators based on the Marine Stewardship Council Fisheries Standard to track FIP progress.
 Comprehensive FIPs must address all red and yellow indicators, while basic FIPs may address only a subset of indicators.

 The first bar below shows a snapshot of the FIP’s current performance against the indicators.
 The second bar below shows the FIP’s performance against the indicators when it started so you can see how much progress the FIP has made over time.
 Both bars use the following scale: Red=below 60, Yellow=60-79, Green=80 or higher, Gray=the subset of indicators a basic FIP is not addressing.